 - Anyone who wants the security of a fixed interest rate and fixed monthly payment.

-- People who need to stop using credit cards due to the temptation they bring.
+- People who need to stop using credit cards due to the temptation of overspending.

 Balance transfer credit cards tend to work best for:

-- Anyone who has a small amount of debt they can pay off during their card’s 0 percent APR introductory period, which will likely last 12 to 20 months.
+- Anyone who has a small amount of debt that they can completely pay off during their card’s 0 percent APR introductory period, which will likely last 12 to 20 months.

 - People who have the discipline to stop using credit cards even after signing up for a new one.